ieyasu/funit/README.markdown

       'an .and. expression' is false

     Finished in 0.00 seconds
-    1 tests in 1 suites, 1 failures
+    1 tests in 1 sets, 1 failures

 In the future, this will be handled more automatically.